NESCent/hip_hack_howto/manuscript.md

-people who would otherwise not meet, to collaboratively tackle goals or problems they would otherwise not have enough opportunity to work on, or for which it would be much more difficult to succeed on their own.
-The types of outcomes that can emerge from this cover a wide spectrum from intangible to tangible, and the impacts that these outcomes can have towards a sponsor's larger objectives can also vary widely, including in how well they are measurable.
+people who would otherwise not meet, to collaboratively tackle goals or problems they would otherwise not have enough opportunity to work on, or for which it would be much more difficult to succeed on their own, and for which direct face-to-face interaction (rather than remote collaboration) is percieved as being particularly important for achieving the goals.
+The types of outcomes that can emerge from this cover a wide spectrum from intangible to tangible, and the impacts that these outcomes can have towards a sponsor's larger objectives can also vary widely, including in how accurately they can be measured or estimated.

 To better understand the values and objectives that motivated the event and process model we present here, Table X gives a sample of potential hackathon outcomes, divided into tangible and intangible ones, to illustrate the spectrum.

 <table>
 <tr>